 Dynamic Content in your emails

-Dynamic content can be a really powerful tool for your email marketing, and our advanced merge tags make it easy.
-Here are more examples for using MailChimp’s advanced merge tags:
+Dynamic content can be a really powerful tool for your email marketing, and our conditional merge tags make it easy.
+Here are more examples for using MailChimp’s conditional merge tags:

 - Personalize your welcome emails with dynamic content

 - A/B Test your design and content in MailChimp